Columbus Spousal Support and Alimony Laws

-Spousal Support & Alimony specialists with over 59 years of experience.
+Spousal Support & Alimony specialists with OVER 63 YEARS of experience.

 Ohio laws governing spousal support can seem confusing and arbitrary to those who don’t understand them.
 When a couple decides to divorce, spousal support can become a serious issue.
 That’s because one party may have been a primary breadwinner while the other saw to the children’s needs and maintained the house.
 While one-income families are rarer than they used to be, the spouse who set aside her career ambitions in order to raise a family should not be shortchanged for that sacrifice.